• Skip to primary navigation

 where,

-• Uvst stand for the voltage goal or setpoint that the SMPS is attempting to reach or sustain.
+• The voltage goal or the starting point that the SMPS is trying to reach or maintain is represented by Uvst.

-• t is probably a timing parameter or time constant in the circuit
+• It is most likely a time constant or timing component in the circuit.

-• deadtime is the SMPS switching cycles dead time.
+• Deadtime is the dead time of SMPS switching cycles.

 Transformer Tr1: